 Robert spent a number of years in Nashville, TN (actively involved in both the art world and the music industry as a recording artist) before moving to Florida.
 He is currently an artist-in-residence at Soft Water Studios in St. Petersburg, FL.

-His paintings have been shown in Tennessee State Museums, the Dixon Gallery in Memphis,Eaten Art Gallery Memphis,Bennett’s Nashville,Sun Tan Gallery Pass a Grille, Museum D Maillie Nashville, Saftey Harbor Museum, Berk Fine Art Collective and are also included in the collections of many notable Nashville celebrities.
+His paintings have been shown in Tennessee State Museums, the Dixon Gallery in Memphis,Eaten Art Gallery Memphis,Bennett’s Nashville,Sun Tan Gallery Pass a Grille, Museum D Maillie Nashville, Safety Harbor Museum, Berk Fine Art Collective and are also included in the collections of many notable Nashville celebrities.

 In 2007 many of Robert’s paintings burned in an arson fire at the IMAGO ART Group in Dunedin, Florida.
 Though the originals burned, thankfully giclee’s had been made of many of the pieces, so their beauty lives on.